Souvik-Mandal-Harvard/ES_GPU/README.md

 `pip install scikit-video`

 ### Run Docker Container
 Once you have created your Docker contianer, the libraries' versions and environment should all be set for you to run through our pipeline.

-*Although this Ethoscope version 1.0.0 requires GPU, we are also in the process of integrating the pipeline to utilize cloud GPU*

-python -m ipykernel install --user --name=notebook_analysis

-conda activate notebook_analysis

-> TODO: dong; create instructions for setting up the environment

-conda env export > environment.yml

-conda env create -f environment.yml
+### Step 1: Start/Restart Container
+`docker start -i <CONTAINER_NAME>`

 ---
 # For Developers

+If you don't want to restart your kernel in jupyterlab to update your functions, use the following python codes so that your function of concern is updated whenever changes are made.
 %load_ext autoreload
 * %autoreload 0 - disables the auto-reloading.
 This is the default setting.
 * %autoreload 1 - it will only auto-reload modules that were imported using the %aimport function (e.g %aimport my_module).
 It’s a good option if you want to specifically auto-reload only a selected module.
 * %autoreload 2 - auto-reload all the modules.
 Great way to make writing and testing your modules much easier.

+### TODO
+- [X] TODO 1
+- [ ] TODO 2
+- [ ] TODO 3
+- [ ] TODO 4
+- [ ] TODO 5